Asynchronous communication

 Real-time data is the goal, so anyone can click a link at anytime and view a project’s progress toward the goals.
 Even if you have this, your leadership is going to want some kind of weekly summary.
 Try to automate this.

 Setting clear expectations is really what makes async work.
-Everyone is proactively responsible for their areas of ownership, and no one is just waiting around for the next meeting to get some work done.
+Everyone is proactively responsible for their areas of ownership, and no one is just waiting around for the next meeting to get some work done, that’s why effective communication is key for this to actually work.

 Milestones MUST be celebrated